 A police officer accused of assaulting a 16-year-old in Byron Bay nearly two years ago has lost his bid for anonymity in the case.

-Senior Constable Michial Luke Greenhalgh, 38, is alleged to have assaulted the boy as part of an arrest in Lateen Lane some time between two and three o’clock in the morning on January 11, 2018.
+Senior Constable Michial Luke Greenhalgh, 38, is alleged to have assaulted the boy while working to restrain him* in Lateen Lane some time between two and three o’clock in the morning on January 11, 2018.

 Until this week, the policeman was entitled to anonymity in media, but on Monday afternoon Magistrate Karen Stafford refused a request by his legal defence for suppression of his name throughout the local court case.

 Thirty-eight-year-old Sen-Constable Greenhalgh is now based in Lismore, after a transfer from Byron Bay police station, and didn’t appear in court on Monday.

 But his wife still works as a senior constable at Byron Bay police station, and bears the same last name as her accused husband.

 The court heard she had endured abusive comments and phone calls since the LECC inquiry into the Lateen Lane incident.